 Looking for a fun and flavorful handheld appetizer to whip up quickly?
 These Salmon Sliders with Dill Yogurt Sauce are incredibly flavorful, easy to make, and come together quickly and easily for a delicious and satisfying light bite.

-One of my favorite pescatarian appetizer recipes, these fun-sized sandwiches consist of Cajun blackened salmon, a creamy, lemony Dill yogurt sauce, and other fresh toppings sandwiched between a fluffy and doughy Hawaiian Roll.
+One of my favorite pescatarian appetizer recipes (along with these Shrimp Nachos!), these fun-sized sandwiches consist of Cajun blackened salmon, a creamy, lemony Dill yogurt sauce, and other fresh toppings sandwiched between a fluffy and doughy Hawaiian Roll.

 In this recipe, you’ll learn how to whip up a homemade Greek yogurt dill & lemon sauce.
 You’ll also learn how to prep salmon to make sliders and how to blacken salmon.